-- Failure to meet objectives due to excess absences will result in Warning, Probation, or Dismissal from the Nursing Program. - Students arriving more than 5 minutes after the scheduled arrival time will accrue an absence. - Students may not leave the site before the designated time.
+Failure to meet objectives due to excess absences will result in a Warning, Probation, or Dismissal from the Nursing Program.

+- Students arriving more than 5 minutes after the scheduled arrival time will accrue an absence. - o Students may not leave the site before the designated time. - Students missing orientation days of the first week of clinical can be dropped from the program.